 If you want to get something in the mail right now, the answer is just a few keystrokes away.
 And this fall, if your college student is studying at home, send them a care package, too, as they would also love getting a surprise.

-Note: We receive a small amount of compensation from orders placed through some of the links in this post.
+Note: We are a reader supported site and receive compensation from orders placed through some of the links in this post.

 Where to Order a College Care Package

 CampusCube College Care Packages sends nutritious snacks plus high-quality and useful American-made gifts.
 The founder tells us that she gets great feedback from college kids who say “they love or would like to try” what CampusCube offers.
 In addition to monthly box plans there are specialty options including gluten-free, nut-free and vegan boxes.